Wilfried Zaha

-Zaha advanced into the Crystal Palace first team from their academy, in 2010.
-In his first three full seasons at Selhurst Park, he scored 18 goals in all competitions.
-In January 2013, he was transferred to Manchester United for an initial fee of £10 million (the most expensive Crystal Palace player sold at the time).
-Zaha remained on loan at Palace until the end of the season, helping them return to the Premier League.
-After an unsuccessful 2013–14 season with Manchester United (mostly spent on loan at Cardiff City), Zaha returned to Palace in August 2014 on a season-long loan, before rejoining the club on a permanent basis in February 2015.
-He has since become the club's 12th-highest goal scorer.
+A product of Crystal Palace's youth academy, Zaha made his senior debut for the then Championship, now Premier League, side in 2010.
+He scored 18 goals in 143 appearances in just over three seasons with the club, and was instrumental in their promotion to the Premier League in 2013.
+He subsequently joined Manchester United for £10 million, becoming Sir Alex Ferguson's last signing for the club, and won the Community Shield on his debut.

+Having made just four appearances in his only season in Manchester and enduring a brief loan spell at Cardiff City, Zaha returned to Crystal Palace in 2014.
+He went on to score 72 goals in 315 appearances for the club over the next nine seasons, becoming the club's tenth-highest all-time goalscorer, and their highest ever goalscorer in the Premier League, helping to establish the club in the top-flight before his departure in 2023.

-Born in the Ivory Coast, Zaha grew up in England from age four.
+Born in the Ivory Coast, Zaha grew up in England.
 He made his debut for the England national team in 2012, appearing in two non-competitive matches (the latter of which came in 2013).
-After not playing for England for four years, he switched to play for Ivory Coast ahead of the 2017 Africa Cup of Nations.
+After not playing for England for four years, he switched to play for Ivory Coast in 2016, and represented the nation at the 2017, 2019 and 2021 Africa Cup of Nations.

 Early life

 Born in Abidjan, Ivory Coast, Zaha moved with his family – including his eight siblings – to Thornton Heath in the London Borough of Croydon, at age four.
 He was educated at Whitehorse Manor Junior School, Thornton Heath and Selsdon High School, Selsdon.

-He played football at school, and joined the Crystal Palace academy aged 12.
+He played football at school, and joined the Crystal Palace academy aged 8.